 To ensure the best quality Queen matings our mating yards are located in carefully selected areas with optimal warm, sheltered conditions and an abundance of high quality pollen needed for successful Queen rearing.

 Most importantly we flood the area with Drone hives ensuring ample supply of high quality drones are available during mating flights.

 We all know that a good Queen comes from a good Queen Cell at SJA our Queen Cells are produced by highly experienced, skilled and dedicated beekeepers using proven methods that have been refined over the last 15 years.

 All Queens are carefully checked for health, appearance and capped brood pattern, before being caged and prepared for transport to their new owner.

 SJA Honey is a shareholder in the Betta Bee Genetic programme with access to a regular supply of the latest advancements made in Italian Breeder Queen genetics.

-Our queens exhibit the following characteristics to optimise your hive performance:
+Our queens exhibit the following characteristics:

 • Resistance to Parasitic Mite Syndrome